patsprice/https-github.com-bretfisher-container.training/slides/shared/orchestration.md

 - Canonical Charmed Kubernetes

+- Rancher K3s (tiny version of Kubernetes with easier deployment, still early days)

 - And [Many, many more...](https://kubernetes.io/partners/#conformance) (86 as of June 2019)

---

-- Rancher K3s (tiny version of Kubernetes, still early days)